-Despite its industrial benefits, asbestos has severe health consequences; inhalation of asbestos fibres can lead to asbestosis, malignant lung cancer and mesothelioma, all of which have no curative treatment.
+Despite its industrial benefits, asbestos has severe health consequences: inhalation of asbestos fibres can lead to asbestosis, malignant lung cancer and mesothelioma, all of which have no curative treatment.
 Nonetheless, humans have used the material for millennia.
-Ancient societies acquired asbestos from surface exposure or in small mines.
-It was not until the Industrial Revolution that asbestos was mined commercially, as its insular properties became very valuable.2
+Ancient societies acquired asbestos from exposed surface deposits or in small mines.
+It was not until the Industrial Revolution that asbestos was mined commercially, as demand soared in the expanding textile and building industries.

 The term ‘asbestos’

-The ancient Greeks called the mineral group ‘asbestos’, a word that means ‘inextinguishable’.
-It was likely named as such due to its inflammable properties.3 Even then, asbestos was often called by different names by different people.
-These names related back to asbestos’ useful and rare properties.
-For instance, the Romans called asbestos ‘amiantus’, meaning ‘unpolluted’, referring to its ability to be easily cleaned.
+Asbestos was given its name by the ancient Greeks—the word ‘asbestos’, in Ancient Greek, means ‘unquenchable’.
+This name may refer to its non-flammable properties.
+In the ancient world, asbestos was often called by different names by different people.
+These names, too, typically relate to asbestos’ useful and rare properties.
+For instance, the Romans called asbestos ‘amiantus’, meaning ‘unpolluted’, referring to its ability to be cleaned by fire without being damaged.
 This term is reflected today in the French word for asbestos: amiante.

-The earliest known use of the asbestos mineral was more than 2 500 years ago in Finland, where people used asbestos to strengthen their pottery and insulate their homes.4
+The earliest known use of the asbestos mineral was more than 2 500 years ago in Finland, where people used asbestos to strengthen their pottery and clay utensils.

 Wrapping the dead in asbestos textiles was a practice also carried out by both the ancient Persians and Egyptians.
 Ancient Persians practiced the same method of using asbestos cloth to separate the ashes of the dead from that of the pyre.
 While ancient Egyptians did not burn their dead, between 3 000 and 2 000 BCE embalmed Egyptian pharaohs were wrapped in asbestos blankets to preserve their bodies.